Disney ups price of some tickets to enter Disneyland and Walt Disney World

 The price of date-based tickets, which most visitors purchase, will stay the same at $104 per day for entry into Disneyland and $109 per day for Disney World.

-The price of parking at the parks has also gone up $5 "on par with other theme parks in Central Florida," a company spokesperson said.
+The price of parking at the parks has also gone up $5 "on par with other theme parks in Central Florida," according to Disney.
 Standard parking for cars in now $30.

 "We are constantly adding new, innovative attractions and entertainment to our parks and, with our broad array of pricing options, the value of a theme park visit is reflected in the unique experiences that only Disney can offer," the spokesperson said.